Trade Forex Trading

 Candlestick Charts

-For technical traders the basic technical analysis tool that they use is the chart.
+For traders the basic trading analysis tool that they use is the chart.
 There are three types of charts: line charts, bar charts & candlestick charts.
 The type of chart most commonly used by traders is the candlestick chart.
-This is because the candle chart has a visually appealing format that clearly represents the movement of prices, by displaying different colors for different movements; that blue color when prices close higher than they opened or red color that represents when prices close lower than they open.
+This is because the candle chart has a visually appealing format that clearly represents the movement of market prices, by displaying different colors for different movements; that blue color when prices close higher than they opened or red color that represents when prices close lower than they open.
 In addition these candle-sticks show the distance between the open and close price and this forms the body of the candlestick.
 This body of the candlestick is looks similar to the wax part of a real candle.
-The highest point of the price will be drawn with what is referred to as a shadow, the shadow is a thin poking line that is drawn above the candlestick & it looks similar to the wick of a real candle.
+The highest point of the price will be drawn with what is referred to as a shadow, the shadow is a thin poking line that is drawn above the candlestick & it looks similar to the wick of a real stick.
 There is also another shadow drawn below the candlesticks and this one represents the lowest point of the price.

-The information drawn by the candlesticks is known as OHCL - which represents Opening price, High, Low & Closing price.
+The information drawn by the candlesticks is known as O-H-C-L - which represents Opening price, High, Low & Closing price.

-Japanese candlesticks were created in Japan by a traditional rice trader who used to trade futures, his name was Homma Munehisa, he later moved to trading the Tokyo market that was in the 18th Century & he made a fortune trading the Tokyo market using these candles: He is said to have made over 100 consecutive winning trades.
+Japanese candlesticks were developed in Japan by a traditional rice trader who used to trade futures, his name was Homma Munehisa, he later moved to trading the Tokyo market that was in the 18th Century & he made a fortune trading the Tokyo market using these candles: He is said to have made over 100 consecutive winning trades.

-1.Long and short Candlesticks
+1.Long and short Candles

-2.Spinning Tops and Doji Candlesticks
+2.Spinning Tops and Doji Candles

 3.Hammer Candlestick Pattern & Hanging Man Candle Pattern